SuperOfficeDocs/superoffice-docs/user-guide/en/win-client/freetext-search-and-travel.md

 In the **Enable freetext for Travel areas** list, you can see which areas are defined and for which areas the freetext search function is available.

 If you check **Automatically enable for new Areas** at the bottom of the window, all newly defined areas can access freetext search.
-If you want to remove this access for an area, you must specify this using Area Management.
+To remove this access for an area, you must specify this using Area Management.